Price of the dollar today Saturday, how is the exchange rate

 - IXE: Purchase: $19.50 – Sale: $20.90

-As for bitcoin, it is currently at 41 thousand 468.0 dollars with an upward trend in real time.
+As for bitcoin, it is currently at 42 thousand 118.0 dollars with a downward trend in real time.

-We recommend you read: Price of the dollar today Friday, peso falls in session but wins the week
+We recommend you read: Price of the dollar today, Friday, peso closes stable and gains week

 For more information about the Dollar, visit the News section of MiBolsillo.com daily.